fanart-tv/fanartwiki/docs/General/why denied.md

 ![logo-grainy-color](../../../assets/images/why-denied/logo-grainy-color.jpg){ id='denied-card-image' style="border-radius;.5em;"}

-This logo has some very grainy colors, perhaps from being cut out of a scanned poster.
+**Problem:** This logo has some very grainy colors, perhaps from being cut out of a scanned poster.

 **Fix:** Recolor it.
 You could also just use a color overlay under Blending options (PS)